- Taking On Social Innovation One Idea at a Time January 28, 2019

 "Your small but meaningful first steps can positively impact people," remarked President Yong-Hak Kim during his welcoming remarks.

 At the wrap-up event, 13 teams were awarded for their hard work and excellent outcomes in successfully impacting society, receiving recognition for most pre-votes, most on-site votes, and best efforts.
 After the awards ceremony, all awarded teams gave presentations on their innovative projects, followed by a mentoring session with social impact researchers and organizations such as DreamLab and Root Impact, where participants shared their trial and error experiences throughout their work.

 “I would like to express my warmest support and gratitude to the Yonsei students who were so dedicated to developing solutions to social issues for the past six months,” said Yong-seok Chang, Deputy Director of IHEI at Yonsei University.
 “Inspired by the ideas of our students, the Institute will continue to promote university-led social innovation and introduce various initiatives to encouraging social impact and make positive changes in society.”

-IHEI will continue to actively support students' social problem-solving activities so their project outcomes can lead to industry-university cooperation education, and will assist students in engaging with ongoing social innovation programs with the cooperation of outside organizations.
+IHEI plans to continue actively support students' social problem-solving activities so their project outcomes can lead to industry-university cooperation education, and will assist students in engaging with ongoing social innovation programs with the cooperation of outside organizations.
 The Institute plans to hold the Workstation program annually to continue empowering students to create social value; it will provide scholarships for social innovation activities to cover project expenses, and open an online portfolio called “Social Innovation Town” that will monitor project progress.
 IHEI will also hold a “Social Impact Championship” event this February to provide well-deserved incentives for the most innovative projects.